 A Home Chef meal kit includes all of the fresh ingredients and instructions needed to cook restaurant-quality meals for 2, 4, or 6 people in the comfort of your own kitchen, eliminating recipe searches and food shopping by sending everything required for that meal—perfectly portioned and ready to go.

 Seriously, Home Chef is like having your own personal shopper and sous chef.
 The meals are wonderful, so easy to prepare—and versatile.
 And here’s the best thing: Everything I need to make that meal is included all portioned out and ready to go except for oil, salt, and pepper.
 And I can leave out or reduce items to taste, like the red pepper flakes; or salt.

-I have enjoyed your feedback (much of it pre-quarantine era)—especially the creative, innovative, and clever ways many are figuring out how to enjoy Home Chef while at the same time make the service work to cut overall food costs:
+I have enjoyed your feedback (much of it pre-quarantine era)—especially the creative, innovative, and clever ways many are figuring out how to enjoy Home Chef while at the same time making the service work to cut overall food costs:

 Cooking for one is not an easy task.
 I’m not an experienced cook, which makes it even more challenging.
 I end up going to the grocery and leaving with half a dinner and $50 in snacks.
 Or if I do plan ahead and try to buy ingredients for a specific recipe, I end up with extra ingredients that expire before I use them.
 Eating in restaurants gets tiresome and very expensive.

-With Home Chef, I choose three 2-serving meals per week ($60).
+With Home Chef, I choose three 2-serving meals per week (about $60).
 I’m single, but still, when I prepare one meal, I cook both servings at the same time for convenience.
 Then I reheat the second serving the following night.
 HC meals are so good, it doesn’t even seem like leftovers.

 With some of the meals (for instance pasta dishes) I can stretch it out for a light lunch, too because the portions are large.
 I usually freeze the meat for the final meal then prepare for days 5 and 6.
 One night a week (usually on the weekend) I’ll eat out with friends or family.